alexmojaki/executing/README.md

  - `Compare` e.g. `a < b` (not for chains such as `0 < p < 1`)

 The plan is to extend to more operations in the future.

+## Libraries that use this

+- **[`snoop`](https://github.com/alexmojaki/snoop)**: A feature-rich and convenient debugging library.
+Uses `executing` to show the operation which caused an exception and to allow the `pp` function to display the source of its arguments.
+- **[`heartrate`](https://github.com/alexmojaki/heartrate)**: A simple real time visualisation of the execution of a Python program.
+Uses `executing` to highlight currently executing operations, particularly in each frame of the stack trace.
+- **[`sorcery`](https://github.com/alexmojaki/sorcery)**: Dark magic delights in Python.
+Uses `executing` to let special callables called spells know where they're being called from.